KomodoHQ/komodo-operations-handbook/investment.md

   - Have a documentated plan for every piece of private information to explain when it will be pruned
   - Ensure there is a way to delete / anonymise private information
   - Silo private data away from application data
+  - Build applications with GDPR and "the right to be forgotten" in mind from the very beginning

 7. How can we monitor and improve the security of our applications?